ankita-cmu/Data-viz-finalproject/README.md

 # Data-viz-finalproject
 Telling Stories with data final project

+The **intended audience** for my story are the people residing in the State of Texas.
+I live in Texas myself and can tell that the state is not doing well in handling the pandemic.
+With my story and presentation, I would like to bring awareness to the State of Texas and request them to do their bit by wearing a mask in the public (if they have to go out).

 ## **Project Name - TEXANS - Wear a Mask**

 **Wireframe Idea using Balsamiq**